ashishgupta-git/ashishgupta-git/README.md

-- 👋 Hi, I’m @ashishgupta-git
+- 👋 Hi, I’m Ashish Gupta (@ashishgupta-git)
-- 👀 I’m interested in ...
+- 👀 I’m interested in Technology & Sports
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web Development & Cloud Computing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Any Travel Blogging Website
-- 📫 How to reach me ...
+- 📫 How to reach me (Instagram: @ashishgupta_ig )

 <!---
-ashishgupta-git/ashishgupta-git is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+ashishgupta-git/ashishgupta-gitx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->